 In the broadcast production area, we compete with vendors of video servers and traditional broadcast equipment that offer nonlinear editing and shared storage systems, such as Apple Inc., Harris Corporation, Thomson Grass Valley, Quantel Inc. and Sony Corporation.
 Other vendors of competitive products targeting these markets include 360 Systems and Bit Central, Inc. Primary competitors with respect to newsroom solutions are The Associated Press (ENPS) and Dalet Digital Media Systems.
-In on-air graphics, principal competitors are Chyron Corporation, Harris Corporation and Vizrt Ltd. Our primary competitors in play-to-air servers are Thomson Grass Valley, Harris Corporation, Omneon Video Networks, EVS Broadcast Equipment and SeaChange International, Inc. We expect continued competition from these vendors as they develop and introduce digital media products.
+In on-air graphics, principal competitors are Chyron Corporation, Harris Corporation, Omneon Video Networks, EVS Broadcast Equipment and SeaChange International, Inc. We expect continued competition from these vendors as they develop and introduce digital media products.
 In addition, as more disciplines move toward rich video content, we expect to see competition from companies like International Business Machines Corporation (IBM) and Accenture, which approach solving customers' problems by bundling multiple off-the-shelf and custom systems.